constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/import-from-file.md

 Button" />
 and remove a file using the <img src="../constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/resources/minus_coloured.png" alt="Remove File
 Button" />.

+All the files that are being added should have the same column structure.
+When the "Files Include Headers" option is enabled, the column headings of all the files should be the same.
+When it is disabled, the number of columns should be the same.
+Otherwise a warning message is displayed and the files with a different structure to the first file added are removed.

-Once a file has been selected, the full name will appear.
+Once a file has been added, the full name will appear.
 If the entire file location is not visible, extend the window to see the full name.

 Once you add a file, the Configuration section will display the first